codingsf/ShellGuard/README.md

 - `ENFORCE`: Applies policies, and enforces them.
 The daemon notifies the user when a policy is enforced and logs the action.
 In this mode, ShellGuard _is_ protective and _blocks malware_.

+## Installation

+#### Disable SIP (partly!)
+Because we have not been able yet to obtain a kext signing cert, by default OS X will not allow us to load the ShellGuard kext.
+We have to enable `kext-dev-mode` for it to allow unsigned kext loading.

+- Go to Terminal.app
+- Type: `sudo nvram boot-args="debug=0x146 kext-dev-mode=1 keepsyms=1"`

+This enables `kext-dev-mode` and also enables symbolic links to ensure that crash logs are somewhat useful.

+Iff you are running OSX 10.11 (El Capitan), you will have to __partly__ disable System Integerty Protection (SIP):
+- Restart your Mac
+- Press `CMD + R` right after your Mac starts to boot up and shows the Apple logo
+- Your Mac will reboot into Recovery mode
+- Go to Utilities in the top menu bar and go to Terminal
+- Type: `csrutil enable --without-kext`
+- Type: `reboot`

+This will keep SIP intact, but only allow unsigned kext to be loaded.
+Note that, in order to load malicious kexts, the attacker has to be root, so your system is compromised anyway.

 ## Author
 [@_vivami](https://twitter.com/_vivami)